jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Antagonists stepped on my app with bullshit reasons and excuses.
 They didn’t care about the future of technology, and didn't know one thing about their own industry.
 Not one.
 Car accidents are as mysterious to them as how to take out the trash.
 Their self-entitlement, blank faces, clueless looks, arrogant smirks, finally made me realize.
 Without Techvolution, the Life Star will be a computer game forever.

 Politics is finding out who controls the levers of power.
 The levers that distribute resources throughout society.
 It's no accident, that my app made claims far faster, and was thwarted.
-Insurance companies don't make more money the faster they pay claims.
-That's why they take electronic payments, but snail-mail out paper checks.
-And like with Darth Blockbuster, transfering the levers of power is the key to bringin on the Internet Age.
-And that will happen across all industries very soon.
+Insurance companies don't make more money the faster they pay claims (yet).
+That's why they take electronic payments from Main Street, but snail-mail paper checks back to us.
+And like with Darth Blockbuster, transfering the levers of power is the key to bringin on the Internet Age in insurance, like will happen across all industries soon.

 Because with the Life Star soon Evolution will be our rulebook.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
 Would you be a antagonist, extra, or player god, if the only person judging you, was the same person that judges oak trees, cheetahs, and polar bears?
 You'd pick player god, or Evolution will get rid of you.
 That's the Life Star.
 The technological re-creation of Evolution; a rulebook to enforce Techvolution.
+You ever notice how animals flee captivity to return to Nature, because it's the rational state, and it's a fact that rationality makes lifeforms happy.

 While it's better if Techvolution clicks now, if it didn't, I guarantee you, this new ruling philosophy will click in the future.
 You'll read all about it in the next book.

 # THE APPENDICES